EthanR168/QuackNet/README.md

 The library was benchmarked on the MNIST dataset using the following setup:

 -   **Model Architecture:** 784 (input) → 128 → 64 → 10 (output)
--   **Activation Function:** Leaky Relu for input and hidden layer, and softmax for hidden layer
+-   **Activation Function:** Leaky Relu for input and hidden layer, and softmax for output layer
 -   **Optimiser:** Gradient Descent with Batches
 -   **Batch Size:** 64
 -   **Learning rate:** 0.01